Copyright Helena P. Schrader

 Her current project, Bridge to Tomorrow, is a three-part series on the Russian blockade of Berlin which triggered the most massive airlift in aviation history.
 Although largely forgotten, the Berlin Crisis of 1948-1949 has enormous relevance today.
 Not only has the invasion of Ukraine demonstrated Russia’s revived aggressive ambitions, but many experts warn that China may seek to regain control of Taiwan via a blockade.
 Parallels between the incessant use of disinformation to destroy democratic institutions in the Cold War era and the media tactics of today’s fascists are all too obvious.

-The first book in the series, Cold Peace, which was released in June 2023, sets the stage for the Blockade and Airlift.
-Cold War, released May 2024, explores the enormous challenges faced by the Airlift.
-Cold Victory, scheduled for release in 2025, depicts the conclusion of the Blockade — and the price paid for Berlin's freedom.
-Cold Peace has already won six literary accolades, including runner-up for Book of the Year from the Historical Fiction Company and GOLD for Historical Fiction from Feathered Quill.
+Cold Peace, released in May 2023, sets the stage for the Blockade and Airlift.
+Cold War, released May 2024, explores the enormous challenges faced by the Allies.
+Cold Victory, scheduled for release in May 2025, depicts the conclusion of the Blockade — and the price paid for Berlin's freedom.
+Cold Peace has won six literary accolades, including runner-up for Book of the Year from the Historical Fiction Company and GOLD for Historical Fiction from Feathered Quill.
+Cold War was recognized by the Global Book Awards with a BRONZE for 20th Century Historical Fiction.

 The Second World War